ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ibmcloud dev build
 ```

 g.
-In addition to building the app for deligery, building the app allows you to run the same code locally {{site.data.keyword.cloud_notm}} Platform with the push command (as shown in the
+In addition to building the app for delivery, building the app allows you to run the same code locally with the run command (after you type the
-    following example).
+    command shown here).

 ```
 ibmcloud dev run
 ```

 h.
-Deploy the app to {{site.data.keyword.cloud_notm}} Platform with the push command (as shown in the
+Deploy the app to {{site.data.keyword.cloud_notm}} Platform with the deploy command (as shown in the
     following example).

 ```